chivalry/resume/README.md

 - Wrote [Roll Your Own] tutorial series for About This Particular Macintosh using AppleScript as the student language
 - Wrote [FileMaking] tutorial series for About This Particular Macintosh using FileMaker as the student language
 - Wrote article for Macworld Magazine about integrating FileMaker and Apple’s Calendar app using AppleScript
+- Wrote reviews and tutorial articles for [ISO FileMaker Magazine]

 ### Manager of Software Development, Bert Howe and Associates — 2007–2008